 - Swelling and tenderness along the inside of the ankle.

-- Flaky, dry, or waxy skin
+- Flaky, dry, or waxy skin.

 Flat Foot Diagnosis

 If persistent foot pain causes a decrease in your movement we recommend that you make an appointment to see Dr. Verville.
-She will determine the level of severity of your flat feet and the best treatment options for your specific condition based on your answers to questions during your consultation and the results of your physical examination.
+She will determine the level of severity of your flat feet and the optimal treatment options for your specific condition based on your answers to questions during your consultation and the results of your physical examination.

 During your exam, Dr. Verville will determine the location of the pain, tenderness, and swelling.
 She will also note your degree of flexibility, alignment, range of motion, and reflexes of your foot and ankle.